-The National Retail Federation asked the House to reject legislation set for a vote today that would bring together a wide range of long-debated measures intended to expand the power of labor unions.
+The National Retail Federation asked the House to reject legislation set for a vote that would bring together a wide range of long-debated measures intended to expand the power of labor unions.
 [Note: It passed the House but is expected to die in the senate.]

 “The PRO Act seeks to fundamentally redefine labor relations by codifying radical proposals that have been rejected by the courts, the agencies charged with administering them, and/or Congress,” NRF Senior Vice President for Government Relations David French said.
 “Extreme provisions included in this bill overturn well-established law and put the interests of labor unions before the rights of employees and employers.”

 French’s comments came in a letter to members of the House, which is expected to vote this afternoon on the Protecting the Right to Organize Act.